 The Approved Retirement Fund (ARF) is focussed on preserving wealth.

 An ARF works in the same way as a pre-retirement pension plan.

-The difference now is that money is being withdrawn from a fund instead of accumulating in it.
+The difference now is that money is being withdrawn from a fund instead of accumulating within one.

-But it’s still an investment fund that needs to be managed.
+As such it’s an investment fund that needs to be managed.

 Approved Retirement Fund (Advantages):

 - Preservation of wealth is the key advantage of an ARF as it survives the death of its owner.

 - An ARF be inherited as a tax-free ARF by your spouse on death or left to your children as cash.